 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The Master of Nursing (Nurse Practitioner) requires that you have completed a graduate certificate in your chosen speciality and worked for three years as a registered nurse, with a minimum of two years practice in a speciality area and a minimum of one year advanced practice experience, prior to commencement of the course.
+The Master of Nursing (Nurse Practitioner) requires that you have completed a graduate certificate in your chosen speciality and worked for five years FTE as a registered nurse, of which three years FTE is in the area of practice relevant to the application and one of these years is at an advanced practice level prior to commencement of the course.

 You will be supported by a primary clinical supevisor throughout your course of study.
 You must nominate a supervisor prior to applying for admission to the course.
 Your primary clinical supervisor must hold a minimum qualification at a master's level, or a level deemed equivalent by other achievements and professional activities.
 They will be an advanced practice clinician holding a clinical position in your workplace with responsibility to act as a mentor, teacher and supervisor while you undertake the required clinical components of this course.
 Documentation from the nominated primary clinical supervisor should include a copy of their CV and a statement as to why they are appropriate to fulfil the role.

 The Master of Nursing (Nurse Practitioner) consists of 72 credit points (cp) or 10 units of study.
-In the first year, students will complete 36cp of theoretical units including one specialty elective unit.
-Students in their second year study two theoretical units and and undertake two practice-based units of study which collectively include 300 advanced clinical practice hours.
+Students studying part time will complete 48cp of theoretical units including one specialty elective unit in their first two years.
+Students in their third year study two practice-based units of study which collectively include 300 advanced clinical practice hours.
 The inclusion of these two units (one of which is a capstone) is designed to provide you with an opportunity to draw together the learning that has taken place during the award, synthesise this with their prior learning and experience and draw conclusions that will form the basis for further investigation, and intellectual and/or professional growth.